royfredyjimenez/ProyectoCAP/README.md

 # Getting Started

-Welcome to your new project.

-It contains these folders and files, following our recommended project layout:
+Welcome to your Proyecto CAP presentado como entrega final para el Master BTP It contains these folders and files, following our recommended project layout:

 File or Folder | Purpose